algosup/2024-2025-project-2-serious-game-team-8/documents/functional_specifications/functional_specifications.md

 - Points of interest (marked with numbers or symbols) direct players to search for new cards in the deck.

 #### 2.2.3.4 Requesting Hints
-- Players can request contextual hints through the app by entering the relevant card number.
+- Players can request contextual hints about a card through the app by entering the relevant card number.
 - Hints provide progressive help, starting vague and becoming more detailed with each request.
 - **Penalty**: Each hint request deducts **1 minute** from the timer.

 #### 2.2.3.5 Time and Penalties
-- The app runs a **60-minute timer**, creating a sense of urgency.
+- The app runs a **30-minute timer**, creating a sense of urgency.
 - Incorrect actions or failed combinations may trigger penalties, deducting time from the remaining total.